taskcluster/taskcluster-retrospectives/retrospectives/2018-02-13-windows-system-check-failures.md

 ## Action Items

 - re-affirm communication between relops and Taskcluster teams, especially around usuable API endpoints and timing of deployments
-- audit OCC code to determine whether other non-published interfaces or side-effects of published interfaces are being used
+- audit OCC code to determine whether other non-published interfaces or side-effects of published interfaces are being used.
+[Document that contract with the provisioner.](https://bugzil.la/1372906)
 - move impaired instance cron script to a hook, or at the very least onto managed hardware/instance/dyno
 - document the base AMI creation process to (hopefully) shine light on the root cause for bug 1372172